Fern - Chapter Three

 “You just took me off guard.
 It’s not quite what I’m used to”, I argue.

-Fern lies back on her chair, crossing her feet and lifting her hands behind her head.
-“Well, when you do, you know where I’ll be”, she closes her eyes.
+her hands behind her head.
+“Well, when you do, you know where I’ll be”, she

 Truth is I do want to talk about it.
 I just never felt that I could.
 Or more like, whether or not I should.